 It was a 10-hour flight, though, so I had to find something else to do …

-We were on our way home from two weeks in Japan, and my writer instincts must have then sensed I’d be back to work soon.
+I was on my way home from two weeks in Japan, and my writer instincts must have sensed I’d be back to work soon.

 Because I had this idea next, related to a classic writing tip:

 Go back to the movie you were watching and see if you paused it at 20-minutes in.